-The School Board will also develop a list of pupils in each grade level and the classes they have completed, together with information on the pupils' districts of residence, which they will provide to the entity responsible for closure-related activities.
-As allowable by SCCOE, the School shall transfer all appropriate student records to the SCCOE and shall otherwise assist students in transferring to their next school.
-If SCCOE will not store pupil records, the school will discuss an alternative arrangement with Santa Clara County Office of Education and shall provide a copy for parents/guardians of the pupil record of their child prior to closure.
+The Rocketship Board will also develop a list of pupils in each grade level and the classes they have completed, together with information on the pupils' districts of residence, which they will provide to the entity responsible for closure-related activities.
+As allowable by FMSD, the Charter School shall transfer all appropriate student records to the FMSD and shall otherwise assist students in transferring to their next school.
+If FMSD will not store pupil records, the Charter School will discuss an alternative arrangement with FMSD and shall provide a copy for parents/guardians of the pupil record of their child prior to closure.
 All transfers of student records shall be made in compliance with the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. § 1232g.